More on herbs, essential oils, and horses!

 Sage: Anti-oxidant and antibacterial.
 Soothing natural treatment for dry skin.

-Arnica: Arnica stimulates blood circulation and specifically stimulates the action of white blood cells to relieve congested blood and trapped fluids from bruised tissues. ?This makes Arnica the supreme herb for bruising and improving blood circulation. ?The anti-inflammatory and anti-bacterial qualities of Arnica can help reduce pain and swelling and improve healing. ?Hoof treatments with Arnica can be used to prevent and treat bruised soles and sensitive hooves. ?The immune-stimulating and bactericidal effects of Arnica make it a great choice for the prevention of hoof abcesses.
+Arnica: Arnica stimulates blood circulation and specifically stimulates the action of white blood cells to relieve congested blood and trapped fluids from bruised tissues. ?This makes Arnica the supreme herb for bruising and improving blood circulation. ?The anti-inflammatory and anti-bacterial qualities of Arnica can help reduce pain and swelling and improve healing. ?Hoof treatments with Arnica can be used to prevent and treat bruised soles and sensitive hooves. ?The immune-stimulating and bactericidal effects of Arnica make it a great choice for the prevention of hoof abscesses.

 Comfrey: Emollient, tissue repair, accelerates healing, excellent for bruising.